BOXLEGENDARY/Advanced-Luau-Decompiler/README.md

 > **Status:** Version beta (Discontinued)

-Just updated new bytecode and fixed some stuff.
-Check the credits.
+Too much testing in the long run.

-optdec ( die )
+~~Just updated new bytecode and fixed some stuff.
+Check the credits.~~

 ---
 ## Loadstring